OSGeo/gdal/doc/source/drivers/raster/vrtti.rst

 ``TILE_INDEX_LAYER`` may be set to indicate, for dataset with multiple layers, which one should be used as the tile index layer.

+Alternatively to setting those metadata items individually, the corresponding information can be grouped together in a VRTTI XML document, attached in the ``xml:VRTTI`` metadata domain of the layer (for drivers that support alternate metadata domains such as GeoPackage)

 VRTTI XML format
 ----------------